mallika2011/Bowling-Management-System/DesignDoc.md

 # **I. BOWLING MANAGEMENT SYSTEM - DESIGN DOCUMENT** :

-Title information, including the name of the project, the date of submission, a list of all the team members, effort (number of hours) put in by each team member, role played by each team member.

 **Title :** Bowling Management System
 **Date of Submission :** April 9, 2020